The Gap Between "Can Print" and "Should Print"

 VisionMiner 22 IDEX v4: Why It Matters for PEEK

 Our VisionMiner 22 IDEX v4 is a purpose-built high-temperature FFF system.
-The combination of 500 °C all-metal hot end, 200 °C+ chamber capability, and IDEX dual extrusion enables PEEK printing that is simply not possible on modified desktop machines.
+The combination of a 500 °C all-metal hot end, controlled heated chamber, and IDEX dual extrusion supports high-performance polymer workflows that are not practical on modified desktop machines.

-# Print parameter optimisation — PEEK on VisionMiner
+# Print parameter planning — PEEK on a high-temperature FFF system

 params = {